ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ### Trace our reflection rays

-Once we have created our rays, we can trace them, either using the Ray Tracing Pipeline or Ray Query.
-As we explained previously in [the ray traversal section](../rt03_ray_traversal) we currently recommend using Ray Query from a `Fragment` shader.
+Once you have created your rays, you can trace them, either using the ray tracing pipeline or ray query.
+As explained previously in [the ray traversal section](../rt03_ray_traversal), it is recommend using Ray Query from a `Fragment` shader.

 ``` glsl
 bool trace_ray(vec3 ray_orig, vec3 ray_dir, rayQueryEXT rayQuery, uint flags, uint cull_mask, float ray_t_min, float ray_t_max)